PARCv2: Physics-aware Recurrent Convolutional Neural Networks for Spatiotemporal Dynamics Modeling: Appendix

-\paragraph{Detail architecture for each problems} In our experiments, we maintained the same architecture of Fourier Neural Operator (FNO) as the FNO-2d presented in the \citet{li2020fourier}: 2d FNO and a RNN structure in time.
-The 2d FNO first lifts the input to 32 channels for 2D Bugers (96 for N-S equations, 72 for EM) and then goes through 5 Fourier layers with 32 hidden channels (96 for N-S equations, 72 for EM), and lastly projects down to the number of channels in the output.
-The number of modes included in each Fourier layer is 15 for 2D Bugers and 24 for both N-S equations and EM, giving us $\sim$1 million parameters for 2D Burgers, $\sim$20 million parameters for N-S equations and $\sim$15 million parameters for EM, maintaining parameter parity with all other models presented in this work.
+In our experiments, we maintained the same architecture of the Fourier Neural Operator (FNO) as the FNO-2d presented in the \citet{li2020fourier}: 2d FNO and an RNN structure in time.
+The 2d FNO first lifts the input to 32 channels for 2D Burgers (96 for N-S equations, 72 for EM) and then goes through 5 Fourier layers with 32 hidden channels (96 for N-S equations, 72 for EM), and lastly projects down to the number of channels in the output.
+The number of modes included in each Fourier layer is 15 for 2D Burgers and 24 for both N-S equations and EM, giving us $\sim$1 million parameters for 2D Burgers, $\sim$20 million parameters for N-S equations and $\sim$15 million parameters for EM, maintaining parameter parity with all other models presented in this work.

-\paragraph{Training procedure} For FNO, we trained and tested the performance of the model with only MSE data loss in all three experiments.
+For FNO, we trained and tested the performance of the model with only MSE data loss in all three experiments.
 We used the Adam optimizer with an initial learning rate of $10^{-4}$, and for every 60 epochs, we halved the learning rate with a minimal learning rate of $10^{-6}$.
 We stopped training when the test loss stopped improving for 50 epochs.
 A weight decay of $10^{-5}$ was applied as regularization on both the 2D Burgers and EM experiments and no weight decay on N-S equations.

 For PIFNO, we trained and tested the performance of the model with a weighted combination of MSE data loss and PDE solution quality in both 2D Bugers and N-S equations.
 We used the Adam optimizer with an initial learning rate of $10^{-4}$, and for every 60 epochs, we halved the learning rate with a minimal learning rate of $10^{-6}$.
 We stopped training when the test loss stopped improving for 50 epochs.
 No weight decay or any regularization was applied for PIFNO.